FrankHJCuypers/fuut/README.md

 # Wireshark Dissector in Lua for Nexxtender charger BLE

-The goal of this dissector is to dissect the specific BLE GATT message that are excanged, according to
+The goal of this dissector is to dissect the specific BLE GATT messages that are exchanged, according to
 [Nexxtender Charger Information](https://github.com/FrankHJCuypers/Gaai/wiki/Nexxtender-Charger-Information).
+It was developed based on the [Gaai app project](https://frankhjcuypers.github.io/Gaai/)

 ## Fuut?